dominusmi/bitcoingraph/README.md

         - an entity is created connecting these addresses, `e1`
     - Transaction `t2` receives inputs from addresses `a2`,`a4`
         - since `a2` is already part of an entity, then `a4` is added to that same entity `e1`
+        - if `a4` was also already part of an entity, the two entities are merged into one

 ## Boostrapping the underlying graph database (Neo4J)